Charles Todd (engineer): Early life and career

 During Todd's time at the Greenwich and Cambridge observatories the railway system was expanding, and the electric telegraph was invented.
 Faster railway travel, and the need for timetables and signalling systems, necessitated a change from using solar time in different regions to a standardised railway or London time (later Greenwich Mean Time).
-The electric telegraph made it possible to transmit information, including time, at practically instantaneous speed.
+The electric telegraph made it possible to transmit information, including time signals, almost instantaneously.
 So the development of the electric telegraph was driven by the requirements of the railways.

 At about the time Charles Todd moved to Cambridge, George Airy arranged the connection of the Greenwich Observatory to the nearby telegraph line that was being built by the South Eastern Railway.
 This gave the observatories access to the electric telegraph, and the railway company access to accurate time.

 Once the electric telegraph was in place, the observatory was able to control clocks and time balls at any place there was telegraphic connection.
 It was also possible to perform a number of astronomical and other experiments.
 While at Cambridge, Charles Todd was a member of a team that determined the exact degrees of longitude at Greenwich and Cambridge using the electric telegraph.

 Todd's work as head of the Galvanic Department at Greenwich was to be an extension of his work using the electric telegraph.
 In particular, it was to transmit electric time signals to slave clocks and time balls, and to co-ordinate simultaneous astronomical or meteorological observations at multiple distant locations.